 There’s a problem that is either right in front of us or lurking around the corner.
 The problem involves data communications cabling above drop ceilings in commercial buildings—some of that old cable has been accumulating in ceiling spaces for years and years.

 At one time or other, all contractors have been faced with a decision to either recalculate the size of an existing service or feeder or just guess at the amount of spare load and install new circuits while hoping for the best.
 Guessing will usually only get you in trouble.

 Owners often contact contractors to install fire alarm systems in existing buildings.
 And, just as often, the Code does not require these installations.
 Rather, the building owner simply wants a fire alarm system installed for his or her own peace of mind.

 Article 210 specifies provisions for all branch circuits except for branch circuits supplying only motor loads.
 Article 430 contains motor load requirements.
-Provisions stipulating the placement of receptacle outlets are covered in 210.52 through 210.63.
+Branch circuits with combination loads (motor and non-motor) must be installed in accordance with Articles 210 and 430.